andrew032011/AICS-Registration-Portal/README.md

 This app is implemented as a separate frontend and backend app.

 **Frontend**

 The frontend is implemented using TypeScript with a React.js/Next.js stack.

 **Backend**

 The backend is written in Express.js/TypeScript, leveraging a noSQL Firebase database.

 **Deployment**

-The frontend server is deployed using Netlify, with the backend API endpoints being deployed along with frontend server using Netlify serverless functions.
+The frontend server is deployed using Netlify, with the backend API endpoints being built and deployed together with the frontend server, and exposed as Netlify serverless functions.

 ## Set Up .env file